Increase DR score red

 • Many articles are written by a “Guest Author” or users with similar titles, but the site itself creates little original content.

-It can be beneficial to gain links from sites that are in their early stages but are showing growth.
+Gaining links from sites that are in their early stages, but showing growth can be beneficial.
 If you get the chance to receive a link from a site that appears to be new, then it could be worth targeting them.

 Use a tool like Ahrefs to see how a website’s backlink profile is growing over time.
 If the site shows a growing trend, it could be a sign that it will continue doing so in the future.